Who Is Liable for Car Accidents in the Snow?

 Snow or Black Ice Accident Liability

-Many accident victims wonder if their insurance will pay for damages.
-For example, they are most likely liable if another vehicle operator slides on snow and hits your vehicle.
+Who is at fault for an accident in the snow or ice?
+Many accident victims wonder whose insurance will pay for the damages.
+The answer is that the person who loses control is liable if they slide on snow and hit your vehicle.
 That’s because Colorado has laws requiring drivers to exercise reasonable prudence while driving in snow.
 Therefore, you will likely be covered under the other driver’s liability coverage.
-However, if their insurance company won’t offer a fair settlement or their coverage is not enough to cover the damages, you could file a personal injury lawsuit.

 Black Ice Accidents in Colorado